How to blur the background in Photoshop Tutorial

 6. ADJUST THE AMOUNT OF BLUR

-The Blur Knob can be used to alter the blur amount.
-The knob is located in the center of the Blur Preview, around the Pin.
 The blur is enhanced by rotating the Blur knob clockwise and decreased by rotating it counter-clockwise.
 The Blur slider in the Blur Tools panel to the right of your screen can also be used to modify the blur.

 BLUR YOUR PHOTO'S BACKGROUND 2